rock-core/tools-roby/roby/building/actions.md

 for a different time.

-In general, an action interface is defined by creating a subclass of {rdoc_class: Roby::Actions::Interface}.
+In general, an action interface is defined by creating a subclass of `Roby::Actions::Interface`.
 Action interfaces are defined in a file in the models/actions/ subfolder of the Roby application.
 The file name is usually the snake_case version of the class name, as e.g. my_actions.rb for the MyAction
 class: